AgustinSRG/hls-websocket-cdn/client-js/README.md

 <script type="text/javascript" src="/path/to/hls-websocket-cdn.js"></script>
 ```

-The browser library exports all artifacts to the window global: `HlsWebsocketCdn`
+The browser library exports all artifacts to the window global: `HlsWebSocketCdn`

 ## Usage